Polystyrene: Acrylonitrile butadiene styrene

 Acrylonitrile butadiene styrene (ABS) is a material that is stronger than pure polystyrene.

 Others

 SMA is a copolymer with maleic anhydride.
 Styrene can be copolymerized with other monomers; for example, divinylbenzene can be used for cross-linking the polystyrene chains to give the polymer used in solid phase peptide synthesis.
 Styrene-acrylonitrile resin (SAN) has a greater thermal resistance than pure styrene.

 Environmental issues

 Production

 Polystyrene foams are produced using blowing agents that form bubbles and expand the foam.
 In expanded polystyrene, these are usually hydrocarbons such as pentane, which may pose a flammability hazard in manufacturing or storage of newly manufactured material, but have relatively mild environmental impact.
 Extruded polystyrene is usually made with hydrofluorocarbons (HFC-134a), which have global warming potentials of approximately 1000–1300 times that of carbon dioxide.
+In Europe, where HFC-134a was banned since beginning 2022, XPS is produced using carbon dioxide as blowing agent, achieving an ODP (Ozone depletion potential) of 0 and a GWP (Global warming potential) below 5.
 Packaging, particularly expanded polystyrene, is a contributor of microplastics from both land and maritime activities.